sambody/inkscape-guide-tools/README.md

 ### What's next

 - It would be nice to also make an "outside in" grid building extension - where you would set a _total width_, a gutter width, and number of columns, and the extension would calculate the columns width and draw the guides.
 The total width could be defined by a number, or by the document (with or without margins), or by the bounding box of a selection...
-- It would be nice if the Margin guides and Centered guides would work _on selected objects_ instead of on the document.
+- It would be nice if the Margin guides and Centered guides would work _on selected objects_ instead of only on the document.
-- The Add Grid Guides should be able to work with other units than pixels.
-And should not always have to be on round pixel positions.
+- ~~The Add Grid Guides and Add Margin Guides should be able to work with other units than pixels.
+And should not always have to be on round pixel positions.~~ Done - you can now use units different from pixels.

 ### Licence